 - He will be more than excited to learn new words.
-Try and teach them atleast 10 new words from a picture book.
+Try and teach him at least 10 new words from a picture book.

-- Avoid saying 'NO' to everything, it will loose it's importance.
-Try using more affirmative sentences, that's what they will learn in the future as well.
+- Avoid saying "NO" to everything, it will lose its importance.
+Try using more affirmative sentences.
+That's what they will learn in the future as well.